open-quantum-safe/openssh/README.md

 The server automatically supports all available hybrid and PQ-only key exchange algorithms.  `sudo` is required on Linux so that sshd can read the shadow password file.

-In another terminal, run a client(the arguments between `[...]` can be omitted if only classical authentication is required):
+In another terminal, run a client:

 	<path-to-openssh>/bin/ssh -p 2222 localhost \
 	                          -o KexAlgorithms=<KEX> \
 	                          -o HostKeyAlgorithms=ssh-<SIG>\
 	                          -o PubkeyAcceptedKeyTypes=ssh-<SIG> \
 	                          -o StrictHostKeyChecking=no \
+	                          -o PasswordAuthentication=no \
 	                          -i ~/ssh_client/id_<SIG>

 The `StrictHostKeyChecking` option is used to allow trusting the newly generated server key; alternatively, the key could be added manually to the client's trusted keys.
+The `PasswordAuthentication` option is used to ensure the test server does not fall back to password authentication if public key authentication fails for some reason.

 ## Contributing